 The US $0.5 million to be brought upfront for all permitted non-fund based NBFCs irrespective of the level of foreign investment.

-The Government of India, in order to boost up the economic activities in financial sectors, has approved some changes pertaining to the FDI requirements in the NBFC.
+The Government of India, in order to boost up the economic activities in financial sectors, has approved some changes pertaining to the FDI requirements to ensure timely fund in NBFC.

 The Reserve Bank of India on 9th September 2016 released a notification amending the Foreign Exchange Management (Transfer and Issue of Securities to Persons Resident Outside India) Regulations, 2000, as a measure to make the foreign investments in the ‘non-banking financial services’ sector easier.
 This Notification operationalizes the policy which was announced on 10th August 2016.

 These recent changes of doing away with the minimum capitalization norms is a boon since it will spur economic growth by increasing FDI in the NBFC sector.
 Increasing FDI will be beneficial for the business due to the relatively easier and faster sanction of loans with favorable interest rates.
 This is certainly a welcome move and is expected to provide a much-needed boost to this sector in terms of raising fund in NBFC.